Offensive Gin Rummy Tactics & Gameplay

 Offensive Until the End?

-As you can see, even if we split strategies into offensive and defensive, it is not necessarily advisable to stubbornly pursue one of the approaches for the entire round.
+As you can see, even if we split approaches into offensive and defensive, it is not necessarily advisable to stubbornly pursue just one approach for the entire round.

 Some professionals and guidebooks advise starting the round offensively and only becoming defensive if the hand doesn’t produce a Gin within the first 5 to 10 turns.